ICF-like mesh in four quadrants optimized by four ETHOS strategies

 • High-order simulations rely on high-order meshes, and bad mesh quality leads to small time steps and applications failures.

-• In addition to good geometric quality, applications can require high-order mesh adaptivity to dynamic simulation features.
+• In addition to good geometric quality, applications require high-order meshes to adapt to dynamic simulation features.

 Our solution: Develop theory that rigorously defines high-order mesh quality